jyp/PLT-Course/Exam/Exam.markdown

 State the substitution principle of Liskov.
 (3pts)

 I claim that every type is a subtype of itself.
-Show that this claim is compatible with the above principle by specialising it.
+Show that this claim is compatible with the above statement (your answer to the above question) by specialising it.
 (3pts)

 Q2.